The Truth About Online Gambling – 15 Things You May Not Know But Should

 All Internet gambling games use the same kind of software to generate their results.
 It doesn’t matter if you’re playing poker, bingo, or craps—the computer program (the RNG) behind the results works in approximately the same way.
 The only thing that changes is the parameters for that game.

-I’d also imagine that in some countries, slots make up an even greater percentage of the profits.
-I know that Australians LOVE playing the “pokies” with a passion that’s hard to understand.
+For example, I know that Australians LOVE playing the “pokies” with a passion that’s hard to understand.
 Finding a blackjack table in a land-based casino there can be done—it’s just not easy.

 In fact, the days of mechanical and electro-mechanical slot machines are long gone.
 Even the slots in a traditional casino which LOOK like mechanical slots are powered by a computer program.

-Here’s how a modern slot machine works, online or off:
+Here’s how a modern slot machine works, online or off.

 You have a number of spinning reels.
 Often you might have 3 reels, but 5 reels is more common now.
 Each of those reels has a number of “stops”.
 Some of them are blank and some of them have symbols on them.
 (On some machines there are no blank stops.)